oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 [@!I-D.ietf-oauth-selective-disclosure-jwt].

 Verifiable Credential (VC):
-:  An Issuer-signed Credential whose authenticity can be cryptographically verified.
+:  An Issuer-signed statement about a Subject whose authenticity can be cryptographically verified.

 SD-JWT-based Verifiable Credential (SD-JWT VC):
 : A Verifiable Credential encoded using the Issuance format defined in